micgreene/caps-cloud/README.md

 #### How to initialize/run your application

-1. npm start to begin local server
+1. node pickup.js to begin creation of pickup messages every second
-2. use /data and a post to send an object and check for changes at the '/' route
-3. run eb deploy in the terminal to spin up a new eb server and add changes
-4. Ensure to ACP after each change to index.js and the changes will automatically be deployed via the elastic beanstalk workflow in github actions
+2.

 ### Expected Operation
 1. pickup.js will post the “pickup” message
-  - The order id and customer name can be randomized
+  - The order id and customer name are randomized
   - The queueArn must be the arn from the Queue you created for the vendor
-2. vendor.js should be an SQS Subscriber
+2. vendor.js is an SQS Subscriber
-  - Connect it to the vendor’s queue by using it’s URL/ARN
+  - Connected to the vendor’s queue by using its URL/ARN
 3. As drivers deliver, this app will continually poll the queue, retrieve them, and log details out to the console
-  - You should be able to disconnect this app, and see deliveries that happened while the app was not running driver.js
+  - You can disconnect this app, and see deliveries that happened while the app was not running driver.js
-4. Connect to the packages queue and get only the next package
+4. Connects to the packages queue and gets only the next package
-5. Wait a random number of seconds
+5. Waits a random number of seconds
 6. Post a message to the Vendor Queue (using the supplied arn) to alert them of the delivery
 7. Repeat until the queue is empty